qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 .. _pages/ui_selection#how_to_migrate_from_the_0.8.x_to_the_1.2.x_selection_api:

-How to migrate from the 0.8.x to the 1.2.x selection API
+How to migrate from the 0.8.x to the %{version} selection API
 ========================================================

 .. note::

     The old selection API is set to deprecated.
 This mean that the old selection API can still be used, but deprecation warnings occur in the source version of the application.
 So the old code runs with using the old selection API, but in the future the deprecated methods will be removed, so please change as soon as possible to the new selection API.

-By changing the framework applications, like the `Demo Browser <http://demo.qooxdoo.org/1.2.x/demobrowser/>`_, to the new selection API, useful steps have been found:
+By changing the framework applications, like the `Demo Browser <http://demo.qooxdoo.org/%{version}/demobrowser/>`_, to the new selection API, useful steps have been found:

 (1) Search the source code for only one widget that uses the old selection API.
 (2) Replace the old method/event with the new one, but only for the classes that contain a reference from the widget.